SUSTAINABLE FASHION ROME

 = 50 BILLION

-In line with the current dynamics of ethical awareness and corporate civil responsibility in terms of sustainable fashion Rome, the SUSTAINABLE INNOVATION FASHION WEEK was the first event hosted in the capital in accordance with i SDG – Sustainable Development Goals of the United Nations 2030 Agenda.
+In line with the current dynamics of ethical awareness and corporate civil responsibility in terms of sustainable fashion Rome, the SUSTAINABLE INNOVATION FASHION WEEK was the first event hosted in the capital in accordance with the SDGs – Sustainable Development Goals of the United Nations Agenda.
 In order to participate to the event, the selected brands must posses very strong sustainability, ethics or innovation elements within their company.

 Phygital Sustainability EXPO, promoted by Valeria Mangani, President of Sustainable Fashion Innovation Society, contains a series of international workshops, narrated fashion shows and showrooms; effectively opening the doors to an epochal awareness and paradigm shift.